The Advisory Committee on Degree Awarding Powers (ACDAP) considers applications for degree awarding powers and/or university title (DAP/UT).

 - Ms Dorothea Ross-Simpson, Head of Academic Quality and Student Conduct, Keele University

-- Professor Alan Speight, Pro-Vice-Chancellor (Education), University of Hull
+- Professor Alan Speight, Vice-Principal (Student Recruitment), University of Aberdeen

 - Ms Jenny Taylor, IBM UK Foundation Leader, IBM (UK)

-- Mr Philip Wilson, Chair of Independent HE
+- Professor Philip Wilson, Chief Executive of Conde Nast College and Chair of Independent HE

 - Dr Steve Wright, Director of Higher Education, Nelson and Colne College